Provides routine immunizations to students in Grades 1, 6, and 9 in school.

 These services include:

-Community Health Services staff, local RCMP and the Office of traffic Safety work together to improve the wear rates of seat belts and child safety seats.
+Community Health Services staff, local RCMP and local traffic safety partners work together to improve the wear rates of seat belts and child safety seats and support safe driving.

 Closed on Friday.